 a test standard is created, regardless of the user’s ability.

 All this translates into a saving of resources, as well as ensuring that the application is tested for all critical issues covered by the web scanner.

 Last benefit, the daily scan allows us to highlight possible regressions or problems related to the latest developments so that we can immediately intervene on the problem and solve it.

-Overall, these operations allow us to release an even more stable and secure Imagicle UC Suite, contributing to the satisfaction of the end customer.
+Overall, these operations allow us to release an even more stable and secure Imagicle UCX Suite, contributing to the satisfaction of the end customer.